lunaroja/abrahamvelazquez.github.io/README.md

 npm install && gulp
 ```

-## Forking
+## Forking this project
-You are welcome to for this project.
+You are welcome to fork this project.
+Feel free to file any issues or questions that you might have.
 I retain the copyright to all the content, but the source code is [MIT Licensed](http://opensource.org/licenses/MIT). *Enjoy!*